 EMS' registered address is 171 Old Bakery Street, Valletta, Malta, and its main activity is the provision of management services and intra-group financing.
-As at 31 December 2023, it is inactive.
+As at 31 December 2024, this company is inactive.

 For the purposes of consolidating the Elcano Group's financial statements, EGS and EMS form the EGS Subgroup ("EGS Group").